Kristine Rolofson

 Kristine Rolofson (born December 9, 1951, in Rhode Island, U.S.) is an American writer of over 35 romance novels since 1987.

 Biography

 Rolofson grew up reading books by Zane Grey.
 At age 18 she married her high school history teacher and had six children.

 For years, she ran the Rolofson's Gift Shop, until Mount St. Helens' volcano blew, scattering ash across the northwest and preventing tourists from visiting the gift shop.
 To occupy her time, she read 200 Harlequin romances and began writing her own novel.

 For 12 years, the Rolofsons lived in the mountains of North Idaho before moving to New England in 1987, the year her first novel was published.
-For years she combined writing with other jobs as waitress, wallpaper hanger, secretary, and seamstress.
-Now, she writes full-time and loves to travel.
+For years she combined writing with work as a waitress, wallpaper hanger, secretary, and seamstress.
+She now writes full-time and travels.